MohidFarhan/MohidFarhan.github.io/_posts/2025-08-02-limitations-of-schrodinger.md

 \boxed{(i\hbar \gamma^\mu \partial_\mu - m c)\psi = 0}
 $$

 which gives us the Dirac equation in its most minimal and elegant form.
-This equation solved everything as it was relativistically correct and therefore computes the energy levels of the Hyfrogen atom better than the Schrodinger equation.
+This equation solved everything as it was relativistically correct and therefore computes the energy levels of the Hydrogen atom better than the Schrodinger equation.
 It introduces no negative probability density anomalies and remarkably also predicts spin states and anti-particles.
 Since the derivative is a 4-vector so must be the wavefunction.
-Its four components allows for the elegant inclusion of both the spin states of, both, the particle and its anti-particle counterpart. .I can go on with details since this is just the beginning of particle physics, but lets leave the Dirac wavefunction for another blog.
+Its four components allows for the elegant inclusion of both the spin states of, both, the particle and its anti-particle counterpart. .I can go on with details since this is just the beginning of particle physics, but let's leave the Dirac wavefunction for another blog.
 This remains, to date, the most complete equation in all of quantum mechanics.
 Remarkably, the equation remains obscure to many due to the mathematical complexity involved.
 This elegant formalism allows interpretation of negative energy solutions as antiparticles, which were later explained by **Richard Feynman** as normal particles traveling **back in time**.
 BUT, the shortcomings never end...

 ## The Strong Force Problem

-The Dirac equation still fails to account for the **strong interaction**, the binding force at the core of the atomic nucleus.
+The Dirac equation still cannot be reliably applied to the **strong interaction**, the binding force at the core of the atomic nucleus.
 This challenge lies at the heart of **nuclear physics**.
-The difficulty is embedded in the **fine-structure constant**:
+The strength of the electromagnetic force (otherwise known as the electromagnetic coupling constant) is
 $$
-\alpha = \frac{\alpha_{\text{EM}}}{\alpha_{\text{SF}}} = \frac{e^2}{4\pi \epsilon_0 \hbar c} \approx \frac{1}{137}
+\alpha_{\text{EM}} = \frac{e^2}{4\pi \epsilon_0 \hbar c} \approx \frac{1}{137}
 $$

-At low energies, the strong force coupling becomes dangerously close to 1.
+One may also recognise this term as the fine-structure constant.
+The Dirac equation works beautifully when this is the dominant force due to its low couplings strength.
+However, the strong force is MUCH stronger.
+So strong, in fact, that at low energies, the strong force coupling becomes dangerously close to 1.
 This presents a major issue for **perturbative methods**, which expand physical quantities as power series in the coupling constant.

 The general perturbative series looks like:

 $$
 A(\alpha) = \sum_{i=0}^n \alpha^i A^{(i)} = A^{(0)} + \alpha A^{(1)} + \alpha^2 A^{(2)} + \cdots + \alpha^n A^{(n)}
 $$

 When $\alpha \geq 1$, the series diverges, rendering all of our known analytical treatments as useless.
-So the next time you are part of nuclear physics lecture, know that every single potential and equation that invloves the strong nuclear force is an approximation that fits experiments and has not be analytically derived.
+So the next time you are part of a nuclear physics lecture, know that every single potential and equation that involves the strong nuclear force is an approximation that fits experiments and has not be analytically derived.
 And who knows, maybe if you can figure out a way to solve problems the same way Dirac did, you might be able to figure this out.
-At that point, you would have a realistic shot of being nominated as a Noble Prize laureate.
+At that point, you would have a realistic shot of being nominated as a Nobel Prize laureate.

 Thank you for making it this far, and as always, keep on physicsing.